cartrawler/cartrawler.github.io/docs/ios/inpath/implementationSteps.md

-// Create a context for in Path flow let context = CTContext(clientID: "12345", flow: .inPath) context.countryCode = "IE"
-context.currencyCode = "EUR"
-context.languageCode = "EN"
-context.pickupLocation = "DUB"
-context.pickupDate = Date(timeIntervalSinceNow: 86400)
-context.flightNumber = "FL1234"
+// Create a context for in Path flow let context = CTContext(clientID: "12345", flow: .inPath) context.countryCode = "IE" // The country code associated with the device’s system region is used by default. context.currencyCode = "EUR" // The currency associated with the device’s system region is used by default. context.languageCode = "EN" // The language associated with the device’s system region is used by default. context.pickupLocation = "DUB" context.pickupDate = Date(timeIntervalSinceNow: 86400) context.flightNumber = "FL1234"